vuejs/core/.github/contributing.md

 - The `dev` script also supports fuzzy match for the target package, but will only match the first package matched.

 - The `dev` script supports specifying build format via the `-f` flag just like the `build` script.

+- The `dev` script also supports the `-s` flag for generating source maps, but it will make rebuilds slower.

 ### `yarn test`